abrahamshimekt/graphic_group_project_opengl/README.md

-## graphic group project using pyopengl
+## graphics group project using pyopengl